-In this entry of our series on herbs for dogs, we’re going to be talking about black walnut.
+In this entry of our series on herbs for dogs, we’re going to talk about using black walnut.

-This somewhat sinister-sounding treatment is common throughout eastern North America, but it’s also found as an ornamental tree in other parts of the United States and throughout southern Canada.
+This somewhat scary sounding treatment is common throughout eastern North America, but it’s also found as an ornamental tree in other parts of the United States and throughout southern Canada.

 It was introduced in Europe in or around about 1629 and is still cultivated there for its wood.